faranalytics/dialog/README.md

 ##### The Agent

 The `Agent` participant is essential to assembling the external LLM, the `VoIP`, `STT`, and `TTS` implementations into a working whole.
 Dialog, as the _orchestration layer_, does not provide a concrete `Agent` implementation.
 Instead you are provided with an interface and abstract class that you can implement or subclass with your custom special tool calling logic.
 For example, an `Agent` will decide when to transfer a call; if the LLM determines the `User` intent is to be transferred, the `Agent` can carry out this intent by calling the `VoIP.transferTo` method - or it could circumvent the provided call transfer facilities entirely and make a direct call to the VoIP provider (e.g., Twilio, Telnyx, etc) API.
-The point is that very little architectual contraints should be imposed on the Agent; this ensures the extensibility of the architecture.
+The point is that very little architectural constraints should be imposed on the Agent; this ensures the extensibility of the architecture.

 ##### The STT